nerzh/everscale-client-ruby/README.md

     # If the chain of transactions execution is in progress while the function is running,it will wait for the next transactions to appear until the full tree or more than 50 transactionsare received.
     # All the retrieved messages and transactions are includedinto `result.messages` and `result.transactions` respectively.
     # Function reads transactions layer by layer, by pages of 20 transactions.
-    # The retrieval prosess goes like this:
+    # The retrieval process goes like this:
     # Let's assume we have an infinite chain of transactions and each transaction generates 5 messages.
     # 1. Retrieve 1st message (input parameter) and corresponding transaction - put it into result.
     # It is the first level of the tree of transactions - its root.